-Hoping to become the Amazon for the Indian healthcare sector, city-based IdeaRx Services, a group buying organization, plans to get into the hospital equipment segment, acquire pharma distributors apart from geographical expansion, said a top company official.
+Hoping to become the Amazon for the Indian healthcare sector, city-based IdeaRx Services, a group buying organization, plans to get into the hospital equipment segment, and acquire pharma distributors apart from geographical expansion, said a top company official.

-The four year old company aggregates the various drugs and consumable requirements of hospitals, sources them from manufacturers and supplies to about 50 hospitals at lesser rates.
+The four-year-old company aggregates the various drugs and consumable requirements of hospitals, sources them from manufacturers, and supplies to about 50 hospitals at lesser rates.

 “We have the data about the various equipment needs of hospitals.
-We intend to have our own private label for such items and get them to contract manufacturing, a Saravanan Vivekanandan, Co-Founder, IdeaRx told IANS.
+We intend to have our own private label for such items and get them to contract manufacturing, a Saravanan Vivekanandan, Co-Founder, IdeaRx, told IANS.

 He said the company’s plan is to invest about Rs.15 crore in its expansion.